 PROJECT IDEA SCOPE

-Your idea should take advantage of Beam’s outdoor space and rural location, but it need not be about camp or children or nature.
+Projects should take advantage of Beam’s outdoor space and rural location, but they need not be about camp, children, or nature.

 - Beam Camp will pay Project Master stipend of $2,500.00.